Fast Shipping5-10 Days to USA by USPS

-Usually, White Tea leaves are loose and not convenient to carry around.
-For practicality, they are shaped into compressed spherical cakes.
-But easy storage and transportation are not the only reasons the cakes are compressed; their round shape allows the tea to mature.
-As the year pass, the tea gets smoother and sweeter with a soft finish and mellow taste.
+Usually, white tea leaves are loose and inconvenient to carry around.
+For practically, they are sometimes shaped into compressed spherical cakes - but easy storage and transportation are not the only reasons why this is done; the round shape of the cakes allows the tea to mature.
+As the years pass, the tea tends to grow smoother and sweeter, and takes on a softer finish and mellower taste.

-An old saying about tea that stems from Fuding Town claims that: Tea is only the beginning, three years later it turns into medicine, and after seven years it becomes a treasure.
-Every sip of aged White Tea Cake should be savored and valued.
+An old Fuding town saying about tea claims that ‘tea is only the beginning: in three years it becomes medicine, and in seven years it becomes a treasure’.
+Every sip of an aged white tea cake should be savored and valued.

-Teas shaped into cake make it easier to store and help with the natural oxidation.
-When compared to loose tea leaves, the shape of tea cake is definitely preferred.
-Teas shaped into round orbs only get better with time and since only a small surface of the leaves is exposed to air directly, the oxidation reaction is slow and even and promotes fermentation on the inside.
-The process and shape of the tea give it a more enticing aroma when it's dry, a more attractive colour when it's liquid, and a more savory taste.
+Another benefit to compressing into a cake is how it aids in natural oxidation, for which the shape of the cake is preferred over loose leaves.
+Only a small surface area of the leaves is directly exposed to the air in a tea cake, so the oxidation reaction is slower and more even, and promotes fermentation on the inside of the cake.
+The crafting process and shape of the tea give it a more enticing aroma when dry, a more attractive color of liquid, and a more savory taste as well.

 Chinese Gongfu Method